syntek-lang/docs/spec/scopes.md

 print(x) # x is accessible here
 ```

-Variables declared in the global scope, excluding imports, are automatically exported.
+Variables declared in the file scope, excluding imports, are automatically exported.

 ## Function Scope